 Gas stations food culture is definitely a thing in Detroit and Las Cazuelas Grill in Southwest is among a cohort of metro Detroit restaurants that upholds that tradition.
 The restaurant’s tacos come with a choice of protein including steak, chicken, or marinated shredded pork.
 Everything is prepared on the flat top grill behind the counter.
 It’s also a great spot for breakfast burritos.

 The taco offerings at Los Altos are plentiful, ranging from al pastor, tripas, asada, and chorizo to egg, fish, shrimp, and chicharron.
-They’re available with corn for $2.50, flour for 50 cents more, and for another 50 cents, they can be prepared with handmade tortillas.
+They’re available with corn, flour, or for a nominal charge, they can be prepared with handmade tortillas.
 Make it a meal and get three tacos with choice of meat, rice, beans, and lettuce and tomato on the side.
 The spot’s extensive bar menu features margaritas and margarita-adjacent cocktails, micheladas, and Mexican beers.

 Also featured in: